billhails/CEKF/docs/NAMESPACES.md

 #### Bytecode Execution

-* The prelude execution is unchanged: skip over each lambda storing and pushing a closure with it's entry point address.
+* The preamble execution is unchanged: skip over each lambda storing and pushing a closure with it's entry point address.
 * On seeing `BYTECODE_NS`. read the following number and allocate that many stack slots.